Omarosa claims she heard Trump N-word tape after book's publication

 WASHINGTON — Former White House aide Omarosa Manigault Newman said Sunday that she has personally heard a tape of President Donald Trump using the N-word during filming for NBC's "The Apprentice," a revelation she says "confirmed that he is truly a racist."

-Newman made the charge during an exclusive interview with NBC's "Meet the Press," days before the release of her new book on Tuesday, "Unhinged."
-In her book, Newman describes hearing about the tape but not hearing it herself.
-She said Sunday that she had since heard it personally after the publication of the book.
+Newman made the charge during an exclusive interview with NBC's "Meet the Press," days before the release on Tuesday of her new book, "Unhinged: An Insider’s Account of the Trump White House."
+In the book, Newman describes hearing about the tape but not hearing it herself.
+She said Sunday that she personally listened to it after her book had gone to press.

-Newman described herself as being "complicit" to the White House deceiving the American people and her about its interest in advocating for the black community.
+Newman described herself as being "complicit" in the White House's deception of the American people and her about its interest in advocating for the black community.

 "It is hindsight.
 But I will say this to you, I was complicit with this White House deceiving this nation," she said.

-"They continue to deceive this nation by how mentally declined he is.
-How difficult it is for him to process complex information.
+"They continue to deceive this nation by how mentally declined he is," she said, "how difficult it is for him to process complex information.
 How he is not engaged in some of the most important decisions that impacts our country.
 I was complicit, and for that I regret."

+"It is hindsight.
+But I will say this to you, I was complicit with this White House deceiving this nation."

+Newman also provided "Meet the Press" with an audio recording she said was made in 2017 when White House chief of staff John Kelly fired her.
+In it, Kelly argued that there have been "significant integrity issues" that prompted him to fire her.
+She claimed the recording was made when Kelly took her into the Situation Room, a specially secure room where the president and his top aides address major national security crises, and where personal cell phones are not allowed.
+Newman also said it was the only meeting she had with Kelly during her time at the White House.

 The White House and Trump allies have blasted Newman's account as false in numerous statements.